China–Japan relations: 2000s

 In October 2008, Japanese Prime Minister Tarō Asō visited Beijing to celebrate the 30th anniversary of the conclusion of the Treaty of Peace and Friendship between Japan and China.
 At the reception, he remarked on his "personal conviction regarding Japan-China relations":

 "We should not constrain ourselves in the name of friendship between Japan and China.
 Rather, sound competition and active cooperation will constitute a true "mutually beneficial relationship based on common strategic interests."
 Confucius said, "At thirty, I stood firm."
 In the same way, Japan and China must now stand atop the international stage and work to spread to the rest of the world this spirit of benefiting together".

 Although Japanese and Chinese policymakers claimed that "ice-breaking" and "ice-melting" occurred in the bilateral relationship between 2006 and 2010, however, none of the fundamental problems related to history and disputed territory had been resolved, and so there was a virtual "ice-berg" under the surface.

+Following 2009, the Democratic Party administrations under Yukio Hatoyama and Naoto Kan pursued a "new foreign policy" that drew closer to China and integrated into Asia, leading to progress in the relationship.
+However, the Democratic Party's domestic and foreign policy blunders, particularly regarding the relocation of US military bases in Okinawa, brought this new foreign policy to an end.
+By the last Democratic Party administration under Yoshihiko Noda, Japan had renewed serious disagreements with China on historical issues and the Senkaku Islands.

 2010s

 In 2010, China overtook Japan as the world's second-largest economy.
 In 2012, China's gross GDP was 1.4 times as big as Japan's.
-In the next three to five years, the Chinese economy is on track to grow to twice the size of Japan's.
-As a matter of fact, Japan was quite reluctant to witness China's incredible economic growth and therefore had increased its vigilance towards China by viewing China as its biggest threat under then-Prime Minister Abe's leadership.

-In the early 2010s, bilateral cooperation between China and Japan largely stopped as political tensions ran high.
 In 2011, Chinese foreign ministry spokesman Ma Zhaoxu criticized the annual Japanese defense white paper for its use of the China threat theory.
-In its 2013 white paper, Japan called recent Chinese actions "incompatible with international law."
-The paper also mentioned Operation Dawn Blitz, after China had called for the exercise to be scaled back.